quangnd/js-datastructures-algorithm/bigO-notation/README.md

 ## Logarithms complexity

 - Sometimes big O expressions involve more complex mathematical expressions.
-One that appears more oftan than you might like is the logarithm!
+One that appears more often than you might like is the logarithm!
 - Explain about LOG
   - log<sub>2</sub>(8) = 3 -----> 2<sup>3</sup> = 8
   - log<sub>2</sub>(value) = exponent -----> 2<sup>exponent</sup> = value